-$ICP^{\text{(8)}}$ refers to a low output impedance voltage mode sensor combining an integrated circuit and a piezoelectric sensing element in a single housing to provide a voltage output.
-The sensor is powered by a +24 VDC power supply having a constant current from 2 to 20 mA (current can be fixed or variable depending on the signal conditioner model).
+ICP[®] refers to a low output impedance voltage mode sensor combining an integrated circuit and a piezoelectric sensing element in a single housing to provide a voltage output.
+The sensor is powered by a +24 VDC power supply having a typical constant current of 2 to 20 mA (current can be fixed or variable depending on the signal conditioner model).

 Sensor excitation occurs as the constant current of all channels are set.
-Model 482C16 allows the constant current to be adjusted between 1 and 20 mA to provide the required excitation for most applications.
-Special situations, such as driving extra-long cables (more than 1000 ft) with high frequency or fast rise time pulses, may require increasing the drive current to 12 mA or higher.
+Model 482C54 and 482C64 allow the constant current to be adjusted up to 20 mA to provide the required excitation for most applications.
+Special situations, such as driving extra-long cables (more than 1,000 ft) with high frequency or fast rise time pulses, may require increasing the drive current to 12 mA or higher.

-Figure 2 ICP[®] Sensor Excitation
+Figure 2 ICP® Sensor Excitation

 When driving fast rise time pulses over long lines, system performances can be optimized by "tuning" the drive current to the line; i.e. by finding the best current setting for the particular test of physical parameters.
 To determine the optimal current setting, experiment with your particular test set up.
-To insure optimal accuracy in constant-current adjustment, make sure all channels have sensors or simulated loads, similar to the one provided by model 401B04 sensor simulator, consisting of a voltage amplifier similar to those found in ICP[®] sensors.
+To insure optimal accuracy in constant current adjustment, make sure all channels have sensors or simulated loads, similar to the one provided by model 401B04 sensor simulator, consisting of a voltage amplifier similar to those found in ICP® sensors.